 ((VarCharVector) fieldVector).getObject(rowId).getBytes());

-Similar issue in row object allocation.
+There was a similar issue in row object allocation.
 The read loop was creating a new row object on every next() call, layering JVM heap allocation and GC pressure on top of what is supposed to be an off heap zero copy read.
-The safer pattern:
+The safer pattern is to reuse a single object:

 private GenericRow convertToGenericRow(..., @Nullable GenericRow reuse) {